Denoder/nuxt-module-alternatives/@nuxtjs/pinia/readme.md

 **Info**

-This is merely for my reference, you can continue to use the nuxt module the official repository provides, i justl ike to keep things in the same format.
+This is merely for my reference, you can continue to use the nuxt module the official repository provides, I just like to keep things in the same format.

 **Additions**